ranjithchodavarapu/Seminar-Project-Code/README.md

 ## Overview <a name="overview"></a>
 The paper "Machine Learning Needs Better Randomness Standards: Randomised Smoothing and PRNG-Based Attacks" discusses how randomness plays a vital role within ML algorithms, specifically regarding the robustness certification technique of randomised smoothing and its vulnerability to PRNG-based attacks.
-It also show how inadequate examination of PRNG quality in these algorithms produces security weaknesses that adversaries can exploit through PRNG-based attacks.
+It also shows how inadequate examination of PRNG quality in these algorithms produces security weaknesses that adversaries can exploit through PRNG-based attacks.
 The paper develops an evaluation framework to enhance randomness standards in ML applications by using cryptographically secure PRNGs (CSPRNGs) together with advanced statistical testing methods.

 ## Getting Started <a name="getting-started"></a>